 Botanical Garden

 The beautiful grounds of The Atlanta Botanical Garden are home to signature flower and plant collections, art exhibitions and nature conservation.
-The Imlay Foundation has partnered with the ABG through funding for three permanent installations: Airborne, a mobile sculpture; the iconic Earth Goddess, and The John Imlay Bridge.
+The Imlay Foundation has partnered with the ABG through funding for four permanent installations: Airborne, a mobile sculpture; the iconic Earth Goddess, The John Imlay Bridge, and The Mary Ellen Imlay Channel Garden.

 Atlanta